psto/episteme/advice.md

 Beware of the [Solomon's Paradox](https://www.researchgate.net/publication/263016241_Exploring_Solomon's_Paradox_Self-Distancing_Eliminates_the_Self-Other_Asymmetry_in_Wise_Reasoning_About_Close_Relationships_in_Younger_and_Older_Adults)

-> "People reason more wisely about other people’s social problems than about their own."
+> "People reason more wisely about other people's social problems than about their own."

 Since we are better at giving advice than taking it ourselves, we can hack it by asking: "what would I advise to my best friend?" or "what would X do \(where X is the master of that particular domain\)?".
 Considering a problem from a third-person perspective \([self-distancing](https://en.wikipedia.org/wiki/Distancing_%28psychology%29#Self-distancing_perspective)\) makes us more adept at solving it.